The National Bus Pass entitles the pass holder to free off peak travel on local buses anywhere in England.

 • I have recently moved to Devon and have a pass issued by another authority; can I get a new pass from Devon County Council?

-Although your existing pass will remain valid, you should apply for a new pass from Devon County Council as we will not have your details on our database.
+Devon County Council does not have access to the bus pass records of any other local authority.
+Whilst your existing pass may remain valid for a short period, you should apply immediately for a new pass from Devon County Council.
+As we do not have access to any of your previous bus pass information this will be treated as a new application.
 Once we have issued you with a new pass, please send your old pass back to the issuing authority letting them know you are no longer a resident of their area.

 • I have a pass on the grounds of a disability and it expires soon, what should I do?